Falastiin Iman, a former producer for the independent Somali

 On Tuesday, Tahlil

-, shot repeatedly by masked assailants.
+was killed, shot repeatedly by masked assailants.
 He and several other

 senior journalists were on their way to a meeting with members of Al-Shabaab, a